 Thursday’s tips for Redcar, Lingfield, Sedgefield & Towcester

-Whilst most of the attention has been on the in the build up to the first classics of the 2017 , there was a mini-gamble on Winter for Sunday's fillies' classic.
-Trained by Aidan O'Brien the daughter of Galileo was trimmed to 8/1 from 12s for the 1000 Guineas at BetVictor although stablemate Rhododendron looks the Ballydoyle first string and remains the solid 2/1 market leader.
+Whilst most of the attention has been on the 2000 Guineas in the build up to the first classics of the 2017 flat season, there was a mini-gamble on for Sunday’s fillies’ .
+Trained by Aidan O’Brien the daughter of Galileo was trimmed to 8/1 from 12s for the 1000 Guineas at although stablemate Rhododendron looks the Ballydoyle first string and remains the solid 2/1 market leader.

 Fast ground is the order of the day at where Classical Times (2.30) can make it third time lucky for Peter Chapple-Hyam.
 The filly had two starts as a juvenile finishing third in a Haydock maiden before finishing a decent fifth (of ten) in a listed contest at Newmarket back in October.
 That wouldn’t have been the greatest listed contest ever staged at HQ but the selection was well backed and her handler looks to have found an ideal opportunity for her to break her maiden tag.